lowobservable/coax-interface/interface1/README.md

 # interface1

-A serial attached Arduino interface using the National Semiconductor DP8340 and DP8341.
+An Arduino Mega based interface using obsolete National Semiconductor DP8340 transmitter and DP8341 receiver ICs.

+See [interface2](../interface2]) for a modern interface using a Lattice iCE40 FPGA and STM32 microcontroller.

 ## Hardware

+This interface requires an [Arduino Mega 2560 R3](https://store.arduino.cc/usa/mega-2560-r3).

 You can find the Gerber files for fabricating a PCB in the [fabrication](hardware/fabrication) directory.
 I have used JLCPCB to make the PCBs.

-This interface requires an [Arduino Mega 2560 R3](https://store.arduino.cc/usa/mega-2560-r3).

  Item | Quantity | Description                   | Reference  | Part Number                   | Source
 :----:|---------:|-------------------------------|------------|-------------------------------|----------------